JoshuaKGoldberg/Goldblog/content/blog/speeding-up-centered-part-1-81-iframe-embeds/index.md

 <div>Your users are not Mr. Bean.
 Don't make them wait to use your website. [<a aria-label="Spongebob gif source" href="https://giphy.com/gifs/waiting-mr-bean-checking-time-pFZTlrO0MV6LoWSDXd" target="_blank">source</a>]</div>
 </small>

+Earlier this year, I spent some time working on performance for the popular [Centered app](https://centered.app).
-This post is the first in a series describing how I significantly improved the page load performance of the popular [Centered app](https://centered.app).
+This post is the first in a series describing each of the significant page load performance improvements I made.
 For each improvement, I'll cover:

 1. **Identification**: how I used developer tools at a high level to identify where there was an issue